1974 Indianapolis 500: Radio

 The race was carried live on the IMS Radio Network.
 The broadcast reached an estimated 1,200 affiliates and carriers.
 Sid Collins served as chief announcer and Fred Agabashian served as "driver expert."
 At the conclusion of the race, Lou Palmer reported from victory lane.
 The broadcast opened with a 45-minute prerace.

 Several shuffles occurred amongst the reporters and locations, the most significant changes in almost a decade.
 Mike Ahern retired from the crew and his prestigious turn one location.
 Veteran Ron Carrell moved from turn three to take over turn one.
 Among the newcomers was Paul Page, who debuted as a pit reporter.
 The reporting location for turn three was moved to a platform on the "L" grandstand.
 Doug Zink took over turn three, and rookie Jerry Baker made his 500 radio debut on the backstretch.

 For the first time, there were five pit/garage reporters on the crew.
 For the 1974 race, the length of the pit road was increased, and the additional reporter was added to help cover the expansion.
 Bob Forbes was once again the "wireless" roving reporter.

 Television

 The race was carried in the United States on ABC Sports on a same-day tape delay basis.
-Jim McKay returned as announcer, but Jackie Stewart was in Monaco for coverage of the grand prix.
+Jim McKay returned as announcer, but Jackie Stewart was in Monaco for coverage of the grand prix but Stewart recorded features during the qualifying weekends before he went to Monaco and the features were aired on race day before sending a report from Monaco of the race.
 Former driver Sam Posey joined the crew as booth analyst.

 The broadcast has re-aired on ESPN Classic since May 2011.

 Since April 25, 2019 the full race broadcast was made available on the official Indianapolis Motor Speedway YouTube channel.